JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Modeling and simulation

-A virtual `Clock` allows to schedule Julia expressions as timed events or as sampling actions, which occur at predefined clock ticks.
+A virtual `Clock` allows to schedule Julia functions or expressions as timed events or as sampling actions, which occur at predefined clock ticks.
 When we `run` the `Clock`, it fires the events at their scheduled times and executes the sampling actions at each tick.

 ### Silly example